JustinToribio/cleaning-nyc-hs-data/README.md

 * Download and extract, or clone this repository to your computer
 * Do not alter the folder/file structure or the file references in the Jupyter Notebook will break

-### Make sure you have the `conda` package manager installed
+### Install the `conda` package manager
-* If you don't already, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+* If you do not have `conda` on your computer, you can follow the installation instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

 ### Reproduce the project environment and launch the Jupyter Notebook
 * From your computer's command line interface, run the following commands: